mphuxd/ux-handbook/docs/04-exercises/01-overview.md

 ## Practice

-Design challenges can definitely sound overwhelming at first.
+Design challenges can be overwhelming at first.
 The best way to overcome this is to get a whiteboard or pen and paper and just start solving problems.
 Use a design challenge generator like https://designercize.com/ for prompts.
 Set up a scenario, fill in some constraints, use cases, similarly to how an interviewer sets it up before handing off the marker.
-Set a timer, and dive right in.
+Set a timer and start.
 You might find that design challenges can actually be a lot of fun.

 ##### References